AliZgheib/DevMood/README.md

 ## Continuous Deployment (CD) 🚀

 The **CD pipeline** automates the deployment of the application whenever there is a push to the main branch.
 It deploys **Infrastructure-1** (Static Website Hosting with S3) and **Infrastructure-2** (Static Website Hosting with S3, CloudFront, and OAC).
-Here’s how the process works:
+Here's how the process works:

 ### Steps:
 1. **Code Checkout**: Pulls the latest code from the repository.
 2. **Static Website Build**: Builds the static website assets from the frontend.
 3. **AWS Credentials Configuration**: Configures AWS access keys for secure deployment.
-4. **Deploy Infrastructure-1**: The website files are uploaded to the S3 bucket for the first infrastructure setup.
+4. **Deploy Infrastructure-1 via Pulumi**: Deploys **Infrastructure-1** by uploading the static website files to the S3 bucket.
-5. **Deploy Infrastructure-2**: The website files are uploaded to the S3 bucket for the second infrastructure setup, with CloudFront and OAC.
+5. **Deploy Infrastructure-2 via Pulumi**: Deploys **Infrastructure-2** by uploading the static website files to the S3 bucket, while ensuring CloudFront and OAC are properly configured for enhanced security and performance.

 ### Technologies Used:
 - **GitHub Actions**: Automates the deployment process.
-- **Pulumi**: Infrastructure as Code (IaC) tool used to manage the cloud resources.
+- **Pulumi**: Infrastructure as Code (IaC) tool used to manage and deploy the cloud resources.
 - **AWS S3** and **CloudFront**: For hosting and serving the static content globally.

 ### Benefits: